 You are already ‘compromising’ with blue Curacao as it is not considered premium.
 Now, if only Cointreau would make a blue version of its orange liqueur, then we would be sitting pretty.
 But, until then, the blue Curacao should be your only compromise.

-Why do you advocate homemade sweet and sour?
+Why do I advocate homemade sweet and sour?

 Homemade sweet and sour mix is always the way to go.
 Why?
 Because the mix you get in the store is unbearably sweet.
 At least to me.

 Once you make your own sour mix, you will never go back.
 Mark my word peeps, you heard it here!

 - Use the best ingredients you can find, just know that blue Curacao is not premium and there is no substitute

 - Always make your own sweet and sour mix as you can control the ingredients